MosesSoftEng/remotenitor/README.md

 Download the client desktop application and login with users credentials generated in backend setup.

 ## Licensing
 No license to use the project as a client.
-Lincense required for project usage as admin.
+License required for project usage as admin.

 # :man: Author and Credits.
 This project was done by [SE.
 Moses Mwangi](https://github.com/MosesSoftEng).
 Feel free to get intouch with me;